piotr-szuberski/contrail-windows-docs/doc/contrail_deployment/CAD_for_windows_design.md

   * Thus, these roles are divided into `*_Linux` and `*_Win32NT` for usage in c-a-d for Linux and c-a-d for Windows respectively.

 ## Orchestrators:
-  * None of orchestrators are supported at this moment.
-  * However, Keystone is required by Windows Docker driver for authorization, so OpenStack must be specified as an orchestrator.
+  * OpenStack must be specified as an orchestrator, because Keystone is required by Windows Docker driver for authorization.

 ## Playbooks:
   * `provision_instances.yml` - not supported at this moment.